How To Make A Potager Garden: create a beautiful French kitchen garden with flowers, herbs, and vegetables in raised beds, and garden she shed.

 We also had some cobble stone pavers from the old garden and reused them as edging for the beds, and where the pea gravel and lawn meet.
 They worked perfectly, and their uneven, mismatched shape adds character to the space and helps with that European feel.

-A potager garden always includes a focal point and we recycled the one from our previous veggie garden.
+An important thing that a potager garden always includes a focal point like decorative statues or a garden ornament.
+We recycled the one from our previous veggie garden.
 This brass sundial is one I’ve had for years and years.
 It’s screwed into an old stump and perfect for the middle of raised beds.

 Enclosed By Walls or Fences

-Potage gardens are usually enclosed spaces.
-This side yard is bordered by our brick house, and the privacy fence, which isn’t too far away from our neighbours brick walls.
+Potager gardens are usually enclosed spaces.
+This side yard small garden is bordered by the brick wall of our house, and the privacy fence, which isn’t too far away from our neighbours brick walls.
 The walls make it feel enclosed like a little courtyard.
 And the pie shape adds character to the garden.

 This space was very much unused in the past.
 We enjoyed the little veggie garden that was there, but the rest of the space was quite wasted.
 The new garden, sitting area and shed are a great use of the space.